 We love Disney World.
 Well, the kids and I love Disney World.
 T tells me he needs a vacation whenever we get home from our “vacation” at Disney!
 He prefers the beach.
 Perhaps my daughter, A, who is 4.5 years old loves Disney the most though.
 And her love is all for the Disney Princesses.
-So when I plan our Disney itinerary I included these Top Places to see Disney Princesses at Disney World!
+So when I plan our Disney itinerary I included these top ways to meet the Disney Princesses at Disney World!

 The name of the game is to see as many Disney Princesses as possible and the Princess Breakfast at Akershus Banquet Hall in Norway is the way to do it!
-I HIGHLY recommend this breakfast which will satisfy both your little prince or princess and any other family that is with you.
-Here is where you will knock out seeing Cinderella, Ariel, Snow White, and Belle.
+I highly recommend this breakfast which will satisfy both your little prince or princess and any other family that is with you.
+Here is where you will meet Cinderella, Ariel, Snow White, and Belle.
 The food is good but the main draw is the princesses who come to every table for a hug and a photo.
 They also do a princess parade around the restaurant which is adorable.

-Next to Akershus Hall is the Royal Sommerhaus, where you can meet Anna and Elsa, AND the Frozen Ever After ride.
+Next to Akershus Hall is the Royal Sommerhaus, where you can meet Anna and Elsa, AND ride the Frozen Ever After ride.
 Epcot typically doesn’t open until 9 am.
-At 8:45 am, I was at the entrance and they let me in because I had a breakfast reservation.
+However, if you have a breakfast reservation they will let you in early.
+At 8:45 am, I was at the entrance and they let me in because I had an early reservation.
 I then went straight to the Royal Sommerhaus so when Anna and Elsa arrived at 9 am we were second in line.
 (A line that quickly grew!)
 We leisurely thrilled my daughter with Elsa and Anna and then strolled over to get in line for our 9:20 am reservation for the Princess Breakfast.

 I also booked a FastPass for the Frozen Ever After Ride for 11 am.
 After our princess breakfast, we used the restrooms, glanced in the shops, and got in line for our fast pass.